Diabetic Eye Exams in Surrey

 One-third of Canadians with diabetes do not know they have it.
 Not only do comprehensive eye exams help prevent vision loss from diabetes, they can diagnose the disease in its early stages.

-Book an appointment at West Coast Optical today and let our team take part in your overall health care.
+Book an appointment for a diabetic eye exam at West Coast Optical today and let our team take part in your overall health care.

 Our Address